Sai-Nandan-Desetti/Quotes/quotes/Else.md

 > There are a thousand hacking at the branches of evil to one who is striking at the root. - Henry David Thoreau

-> We see the world not as it is, but as we are. - Stephen Fry

 > You must first know your limits in order to go beyond them. - Albert Einstein